 Type the Veteran’s Internal Control Number (ICN) from their profile in Identity Access Management toolkit into the Internal Control Number input box.

-Exit the Identity Access Management toolkit and return to the In Person Proofing application to confirm the applicant’s email and physical address one last time before pressing “Complete.”
+Exit the Identity Access Management toolkit and return to the In Person Proofing application to confirm the applicant’s email and physical address one last time before pressing 'Complete.'

-To complete the verification process, enter the applicant’s Internal Control Number and then check the box, ‘Verified in Identity Access Management toolkit’.
-Confirm the applicant’s email and physical address one last time before pressing “Complete.”
+To complete the verification process, enter the applicant’s Internal Control Number and then check the box, 'Verified in Identity Access Management toolkit'.
+Confirm the applicant’s email and physical address one last time before pressing 'Complete.'

 Internal Control Number